gjuchault/typescript-service-starter/README.md

 To enable deployment, you will need to:

-1. Setup `NPM_TOKEN` secret in GitHub actions ([Settings > Secrets > Actions](https://github.com/gjuchault/typescript-service-starter/settings/secrets/actions))
+1. Set up the `NPM_TOKEN` secret in GitHub Actions ([Settings > Secrets > Actions](https://github.com/gjuchault/typescript-service-starter/settings/secrets/actions))
 2. Give `GITHUB_TOKEN` write permissions for GitHub releases ([Settings > Actions > General](https://github.com/gjuchault/typescript-service-starter/settings/actions) > Workflow permissions)

 ## Features

 ### Ecosystem

-This template is based on Fastify with some nice defaults (circuit breaker, redis rate limit, etc.). [trpc](https://trpc.io/) is used to have nice routes & automatic client generations with zod and typescript.
+This template is based on Fastify with some nice defaults (circuit breaker, redis rate limit, etc.). [trpc](https://trpc.io/) is used to have nice routes & automatic client generations with zod and TypeScript.
 It leverages PostgreSQL as a storage (through [slonik](https://github.com/gajus/slonik)), Redis as a cache through [ioredis](https://github.com/luin/ioredis)).

 For the logging & telemetry part, it uses [pino](https://github.com/pinojs/pino) and [OpenTelemetry](https:/github.com/open-telemetry/opentelemetry-js) (for both prometheus-like metrics & tracing).
 To handle distributed tracing, it expects [W3C's traceparent](https://www.w3.org/TR/trace-context/) header to carry trace id & parent span id.